 |Christmas 2021||Thur 16 December

 |Spring Half Term 2022||Fri 18 February||Mon 28 February|

 |Summer Half Term 2022

 |Thur 26 May||Tue 7 June|

 Up to 30 hours per week of funded sessions are available for 3 and 4 year olds (which kicks in from the earliest of the 1 January, 1 April or 1 September following their 3rd birthday).
-Please see our 30 hours letter for more details.
+All 3 and 4 year olds qualify for at least 15 hours.
+Please see our 30 hours letter here for more details.

-15 hours are available for certain 2 year olds depending on circumstances (contact Cheshire East for details by ringing 0300 123 5033).
+15 funded hours per week are also available for certain 2 year olds depending on circumstances (see here).

 As a registered charity, we set our fees to cover our costs only.

-There is also a small fee of 35p to cover the costs of snacks and other consumables used by the children (does not apply to funded 2 year olds).
+There is also a small fee of 35p per session to cover the costs of snacks and other consumables used by the children (does not apply to funded 2 year olds).